OathPros/COMP3/source/guidelines/typography.rst

 Typography
 ==========

 Text is an important part of any user interface.
-Text size, positioning and weight all contribute to the ability for text to convey information effectively, and also play an important role in creating a beautiful appearance.
+Text size, positioning, and weight all contribute to the ability for text to convey information effectively, and also play an important role in creating a beautiful appearance.

 General Guidelines
 ------------------